WithU Insights | Smart, Personal Finance Tips

 Step 3: Apply for the Loan

 Once you’ve found the right lender, you’ll need to fill out an application.
-Be ready to provide:
+Lenders may ask for you to provide documents, which may include:

 • Proof of income (pay stubs, tax returns)